mesonbuild/meson/docs/markdown/Contributing.md

 maintainers that one is not needed.
 Exercise judgment and ask for help in problematic cases.

+The tests are split into two different parts: unit tests and full project tests.
+To run all tests, execute `./run_tests.py`.
+Unit tests can be run with `./run_unittests.py` and project tests with `./run_project_tests.py`.

+Each project test is a standalone project that can be compiled on its own.
+They are all in `test cases` subdirectory.
+The simplest way to run a single project test is to do something like `./meson.py test\
+cases/common/1\ trivial builddir`.
+The one exception to this is `test cases/unit` directory discussed below.

+The test cases in the `common` subdirectory are meant to be run always for all backends.
+They should only depend on C and C++, without any external dependencies such as libraries.
+Tests that require those are in the `test cases/frameworks` directory.
+If there is a need for an external program in the common directory, such as a code generator, it should be implemented as a Python script.
+The goal of test projects is also to provide sample projects that end users can use as a base for their own projects.

+All project tests follow the same pattern: they are compiled, tests are run and finally install is run.
+Passing means that building and tests succeed and installed files match the `installed_files.txt` file in the test's source root.
+Any tests that require more thorough analysis, such as checking that certain compiler arguments can be found in the command line or that the generated pkg-config files actually work should be done with a unit test.

+Projects needed by unit tests are in the `test cases/unit` subdirectory.
+They are not run as part of `./run_project_tests.py`.

 ## Documentation

 The `docs` directory contains the full documentation that will be used